 Against this background the other schools and the Local Authority continued to make the most of the school's start up difficulties.
-There was little understanding of why a new and standard Local Authority School would be made to struggle, with a lack of support and resources, in the first few years of its life, as the innovative Robert Owen 14-19 Academy was made to do.
+There was little understanding of why a new and standard Local Authority School would be made to struggle, with a lack of support and

+"I originally got involved with the ROA because I could immediately see that what they were trying to do was have a syllabus that helped to enable young people to develop 'life' skills - the same skills that I, and many other employers were looking for in job candidates.
+As an employer, I am happy to train people in the job specific skills that they need for the role, however, I do expect a certain level of communication skills, thinking skills (deductive reasoning, lateral thinking, critical thinking), problem solving, resilience, self-reliance and empathy."
+Deborah Gittoes, Managing Director, Arctic Circle Ltd., Chair of Governors resources, in the first few years of its life, as the innovative Robert Owen 14-19 Academy was made to do.
 We were cast adrift as pariahs within the local education family, with prospective parents reporting that they were being reliably informed that the school would be closed by October Half-Term 2013 and that some headteachers were offering the promise of personal laptop computers and extensive learning support assistance to turn down the offer of a place in our school.

-So, on 1st September 2013 the school opened its doors to a reduced student intake and extra expenses that were way outside the agreed budget, with income in line with the national funding formula.
+So, on 1st September 2013, the school opened its doors to a reduced student intake and extra expenses that were way outside the agreed budget, with income in line with the national funding formula.
 Already the flame of innovation was dimming and on the verge of being extinguished.